j3ko/mega-sync/README.md

     restart: unless-stopped
 ```

-This mounts `/path/to/host1` and `/path/to/host2` for syncing and stores MEGAcmd logs in `/path/to/logs`.
+This mounts `/path/to/host1` and `/path/to/host2` for syncing.
+Ensure remote MEGA paths `/path/to/host1` and `/path/to/host2` exist before starting the sync.

 ## Parameters